ABTech/abtech.org/README.md

 It's a static website.
 Throw it on any web server (Apache, Nginx, etc.).
 Set the 404 page to `/404.html`.

 ## Contribute
 Just send a pull request!
+Please contribute to the `dev` branch.

 ### Maintenance
 Code hosted at www-01.abtech.org:/srv/abtech.org